eove/orca/example/docs/offline_vault_ceremony.md

 ## Verifying this document

 Please follow your organisation's way of verifying a document to make sure this document has not been tampered with.
-A gpg-based one can be found at the [signing and verifying annex](../signing_and_verifying.md)
+A gpg-based one can be found in [the O.R.CA documentation](https://github.com/eove/orca)

 ## Introduction

 This document explains how to use the Offline Root CA from preparing the ceremony until a report is signed and shared.
 That event is called a *ceremony*.

-All commands are given for Linux using a bash shell.
-Please adapt according to your environment.

 In case you encounter a term that you do not understand, please refer to [the O.R.CA documentation's glossary](https://github.com/eove/orca)